 - Inform the concerned engineer of the working condition of the machinery.

-2. ROLE AND RESPONSIBILITIES OF THE SUPERVISOR
+2. ROLE AND RESPONSIBILITIES OF SUPERVISOR

 - Day-to-day supervision of ongoing construction work.